Arkansas Hourly Paycheck Calculator

 $0.00

-Typical Arkansas paychecks include federal income tax, Social Security, Medicare, and Arkansas state income tax.
+Typical Arkansas paychecks include federal income tax, Social Security, Medicare, and Arkansas state income tax withholding.
 Arkansas cities generally do not levy employee local income taxes on wages.
-Employers fund Arkansas unemployment insurance (SUTA) and FUTA.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.
+Employers fund Arkansas unemployment insurance (SUTA) and federal FUTA.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter benefits, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-• Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.
+• Employee (federal): Federal income tax (IRS Form W-4), Social Security, Medicare, and Additional Medicare for high earners.

-• Employee (state): Arkansas income tax withholding (per AR4EC elections and credits).
+• Employee (state): Arkansas income tax withholding (via Form AR4EC elections and credits). :contentReference[oaicite:0]{index=0}

-• Local (employee): None on wages in Arkansas (verify for multistate work).
+• Local (employee): None on wages in Arkansas (verify for multistate situations).

-• Employer: Arkansas SUTA; FUTA; workers’ compensation as required.
+• Employer: Arkansas SUTA; federal FUTA; workers’ compensation where required. :contentReference[oaicite:1]{index=1}

 How Your Arkansas Paycheck Works

 Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Arkansas state withholding.
-Because there’s no municipal wage tax on employees, there’s no city/county withholding line.
+Because there is no municipal wage tax for employees in Arkansas, there’s no city/county tax deduction line.
 The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and your final take-home.

-• Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.
+• Inputs: Hourly rate, hours worked, overtime, tips, pay frequency, filing status, dependents/credits, deductions.

-• Outputs: Line-by-line FICA, federal, Arkansas state, deductions, and estimated net pay.
+• Outputs: Line-by-line FICA, federal tax, Arkansas state withholding, deductions, and estimated net pay.

 • Supplemental wages: Compare flat vs. aggregate federal methods for bonuses/commissions.

-Replace placeholders with official Arkansas Division of Workforce Services figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.
+Replace placeholders with official figures from the Arkansas Division of Workforce Services (DWS): taxable wage base, experience-rated range, new-employer rate for each year. :contentReference[oaicite:3]{index=3}

 Year Taxable Wage Base (USD) Experience-Rated Range (%) New Employer Rate (%) Notes